kevin-fabian/springboot-playground-ai/springboot-ollama/README.md

 This sample project covers the following
 1. Downloading LLM and embedding models.
-2. Downloading PGVectorStore
+2. Downloading PGVectorStore.
-3. Reading a sample PDF to insert to the vectorStore to be used by Retrieval Augmenting Generation
+3. Reading a sample PDF to insert to the vectorStore to be used by Retrieval Augmenting Generation.
-4. Communicating with the AI model using chat client with QuestionAnswerAdvisor
+4. Communicating with the AI model using chat client with QuestionAnswerAdvisor.

 ## AI Model
 This example uses `llama2` model